2019 Honda CR-V vs Kia Sportage

 - Lane Keeping Assist System (LKAS): LKAS will adjust your steering if it senses you are straying from the center of the lane.

 - Collision Mitigation Braking System (CMBS™): If an otherwise unavoidable collision is detected, CMBS™ can help apply the brakes to lessen the severity of impact—or avoid it altogether.

 - Adaptive Cruise Control with Low-Speed Follow (ACC): With ACC and Low-Speed Follow, you can maintain a set following distance from the car ahead of you.

 Although the Kia Sportage comes with comparable safety features, like Autonomous Emergency Braking and Lane Departure Warning, they aren’t standard until higher trim levels.
 The Honda Sensing® suite, though, comes standard on the second trim level of the CR-V, the EX.

 The Kia Sportage is a capable SUV, but the Honda CR-V has better fuel efficiency, more interior space, and the Honda Sensing® suite of safety features.
-To fully experience everything the 2018 Honda CR-V can do, come on by our dealership for a test drive!
+To fully experience everything the 2019 Honda CR-V can do, schedule a test drive at Mile High Honda!

 If you live in the areas of Centennial, Denver, or Aurora, visit Mile High Honda today.
 Our team is ready to help you.
 We look forward to hearing from you!